 3) Shop Locally Made

-If you can’t find what you need at a farmer’s market, the next best thing is buying from small, local, independent pet stores or a local Seattle pet store chain.
-Our favorite is All the Best Pet Care (also where I get the anesthesia-free teeth cleaning done for Chester).
+If you can’t find what you need at a farmer’s market, the next best thing is buying from small, local, independent pet stores or a local pet store chain.
+Our favorite in Seattle is All the Best Pet Care (also where I get the anesthesia-free teeth cleaning done for Chester).

 Bonus points if you take the bus any of these places! 🙂